 What to do if we are managing your property but you don't yet know your new address

 Many of our clients are transfering out of Washington, but they don't know their new address.
-If you sign the rental management agreement, and you don't know your new address, simply provide us that information to your administrator as soon as you know where you will be living.
+When you sign the rental management agreement, and you don't know your new address, simply give us that information to your agent as soon as you know where you will be living.

 Landlord Reference